 I met a polyamorous group, hung out with exhibitionists, talked to a commune-living family, befriended an Austrian teenager who was building a spaceship and hung out with artists who lived out of backpacks and traveled the world selling art.

 I learned of businessmen who drink ayahuasca to inform decisions, I met a Shaman who explained the cruel motives behind western medicine, I talked with a guy who channeled spirits, and chatted with a permaculture farmer who survived solely off his land.

 Burning Man is so great because your average encounter is with someone who chose to follow their heart in life, rather than their brain.

 Not an easy task to do….

 There are 10 Principles to live by while at Burning Man.

-They are coddled to the point that they never lose, never feel pain, never experience boredom, never get lost and have no understanding of self-defense.
+Kids are coddled to death these days.
+They never lose, never feel pain, never experience boredom, never get lost and have no understanding of self-defense.
 We don’t let them develop grit or struggle, ever.

 But at Burning Man….

 Did you forget to bring water?
 Your tent flew away?
 Your bike was stolen?